mattdesl/mp4-wasm-encoder/README.md

 The demo probably only works in Chrome at the moment.

 Test Video:
-Encoding 5 second MP4, 1920x1080 60FPS takes about ~21.85 seconds.
+Encoding 5 second MP4, 1920x1080 60FPS takes about ~21.85 seconds (~18 seconds with Chrome SIMD support).
 Open to suggestions on how to speed that up.

 Most of the guts of this are from `h264-mp4-encoder`, thanks to Trevor Sundberg for the great work there.
 I've forked it to use WASM, include some faster functions, and a few other things [here](https://github.com/mattdesl/h264-mp4-encoder).